Christiane F. (film): Production

 The David Bowie concert featured in the film actually took place in New York City, with only some of the crew and cast attending, because at the time Bowie was performing on Broadway several nights a week and could not shoot in Berlin.
-The close-up shots of Bowie were from this New York performance, whereas the mass audience scenes were from an AC/DC concert in Germany.
+The close-up shots of Bowie were from this New York performance, whereas the mass audience scenes were from an AC/DC concert in West Germany.
 The two were spliced together to seem as one event.

 Natja Brunckhorst recalled a scene which was shot on Kurfürstenstraße where her character is standing alone waiting for someone to pick her up.
 "It was a long lens shot so the camera team was far away.
 A car drove up and I was about to get in when I saw, out of the corner of my eye, some of the crew running towards me shouting: "No!
 No!
 No!"
 And it came to me: this was a real guy, not an actor, trying to pick me up.
 I almost got into a car with someone who wanted to sleep with a 13-year-old," she said.